jembi/openhim-docs/versioned_docs/version-5.2.x/user-guide/adding-users.md

 ## Reports

 The two kinds of reports mentioned above send transaction metrics aggregated over a period.
-In these reports, you can see, the number of transactions that went through as well as their statuses.
+In these reports, you can see the number of transactions that went through as well as their statuses.

 The statuses are as follows: